Inside the Hammer Museum’s Long Hunt for a Director, and More Juicy Art World Gossip

 Tuesday night in London saw the notoriously exclusive Serpentine summer party draw in a constellation of A-listers, from the effortlessly chic Pixie Geldof and Alexa Chung to the powerhouse presence of Venus Williams and Benedict Cumberbatch.
 But my personal fave was the ever-iconic Bianca Jagger, gracing us with timeless elegance.

-Tickets to the annual fundraiser can set one back a cool $5,000, though from the volumes of Ruinart flowing, it was clear the event was courting much larger donations in a cash-strapped funding environment for London’s public galleries.
+The gallery does not advertise the price of tickets to its invitation-only annual fundraiser, though the volumes of Ruinart flowing made it clear the event was courting many more zeroes in a cash-strapped funding environment for London’s public galleries.
 Models Jourdan Dun and Monroe Berdorf raised flutes with art world royalty including Marina Abramović, whose skincare line really must be working because she seems to have reversed the aging process.
 The crowd included Yinka Shonibare (whose “decolonized structures” were on view inside the gallery), Museo Jumex founder Eugenio Lopez, gallerists Pilar Corrias and Phoebe and Arthur Saatchi Yates (who were still glowing from recently welcoming an adorable heir to their empire), and curator Daniel Birnbaum, who couldn’t quite wrap his head around my Tabis, offering a perplexed “what are those?”

 The 2024 Serpentine Pavilion architect, Minsuk Cho, drew out Korean stars, as actor Lee Jung-jae and pop sensation Eric Nam mingled betwixt the pavilion’s central void, inspired by the open courtyards in traditional Korean houses.
 My heart skipped a beat spotting DJ Peggy Gou—though it was grime music icon Skepta and Jus Jammin on the decks, setting the soundtrack for an unforgettable evening.